B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial

-where $\delta_{\mathcal{I}}$ and $\delta_{\mathcal{P}}$ represent the image perturbation and the text perturbation. $\mathcal{G}_{m}$ represents the ground truth annotations for the instruction $(\mathcal{I}_m,\mathcal{P}_m)$. $\text{Score}$ denotes the model's predicted score, which depends on the evaluation criteria for assessing the model's multimodal capabilities (see our \textit{\textbf{supplementary material}}).
-The functions $\mathop{\arg }$ and $\Gamma$ have distinct interpretations in different kinds of AVIs, which will be further explained in the subsequent sections.
+where $\delta_{\mathcal{I}}$ and $\delta_{\mathcal{P}}$ represent the image perturbation and the text perturbation. $\mathcal{G}_{m}$ represents the ground truth annotations for the instruction $(\mathcal{I}_m,\mathcal{P}_m)$. $\text{Score}$ denotes the model's predicted score, which depends on the evaluation criteria for assessing the model's multimodal capabilities. $\Gamma$ represents whether multiple instructions are attacked jointly, indicating if there is an accumulation of summation. $\mathop{\arg}$ indicates whether the values of $(\delta_{\mathcal{I}}, \delta_{\mathcal{P}})$ need to be chosen optimally.
+They have distinct interpretations across different types of B-AVIs, which will be further explained in the following sections.